-“We predict by 2019, AR, VR and mixed reality (MR) solutions will be evaluated and adopted in 20% of large-enterprise businesses.”
+“We predict by 2019, Augmented Reality, Virtual Reality and Mixed Reality (MR) solutions will be evaluated and adopted in 20% of large-enterprise businesses.”

 The immersive technology market is quickly advancing.
 Gartner forecasts that by 2020, both consumers and businesses will have easy access to quality devices, systems, tools and services.
 The market currently offers more consumer devices than enterprise-ready ones.
 However, “the gap between consumer and enterprise adoption will close, possibly by 2019, once market segments for both consumers and businesses are firmly established,” said Mr. Blau.
-“We predict by 2019, AR, VR and mixed reality (MR) solutions will be evaluated and adopted in 20% of large-enterprise businesses.”
+“We predict by 2019, Augmented Reality, Virtual Reality and Mixed Reality (MR) solutions will be evaluated and adopted in 20% of large-enterprise businesses.”

-AR and VR require input from user movement, sensors and historical data.
+Augmented Reality and Virtual Reality require input from user movement, sensors and historical data.
 When combined with other technology like conversational platforms, immersive technology can be used to create extremely personalized products, services and experiences for customers.

-AR and VR can also enhance employee job functions.
+Augmented Reality and Virtual Reality can also enhance employee job functions.
 Organizations are using immersive technology solutions for training, product visualization, maintenance and prototyping.
-For example, the British Army and Visualise created a 360-degree VR recruitment video, so prospects could experience military training.
-The VR video increased awareness of the British Army’s recruitment campaign by 20%.
+For example, the British Army and Visualise created a 360-degree Virtual Reality recruitment video, so prospects could experience military training.
+The Virtual Reality video increased awareness of the British Army’s recruitment campaign by 20%.